OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment

 \subsection{Analysis}

 The first author transcribed the recorded workshop and, in collaboration with the rest of the research team, conducted an inductive thematic analysis \cite{braun2006thematic} of the transcript to identify the challenges.
 We aligned the identified challenges with the five phases of the OSINT Intelligence Model (OIM) presented by Hwang et al. \cite{hwang2022current} (see Figure~\ref{fig:OIM}), which closely follows the IC.
+Hwang et al's model focuses on continuous iteration and practical applications to cybersecurity \cite{hwang2022current}.
 We denote the first stage of ``identifying sources for purpose'' as ``planning'' to match the IC, as it entails the same task of figuring ``where and how to get information.''